UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_01.md

 **“As model complexity ↑, training score ↑ and training score– validation score tend to ↑”**

-Well, `alpha` controls this fundamental trade-off\!
+Well, `alpha` controls this fundamental trade-off!

 ---